ibm-cloud-docs/FileStorage/faqs.md

 When it comes to vSphere Solutions, NFS v3 supports more features than v4.1.
 Such features include Storage DRS and Site Recovery Manager.

+## Can VAAI and HW acceleration be enabled in our VMware deployments?
+{: #isVAAIsupported}
+{: faq}

+No. Currently, vStorage for API Array Integration and Hardware acceleration are not supported.

 ## What happens to the drives that are decommissioned from the cloud data center?
 {: faq}